hodfords/zimbra-migration/README.md

 - Need to add the ability to export and import catchall email addresses for domains (e.g. zmprov ma catchall@newdomain.com zimbraMailCatchAllAddress @domainc.com)

+- if there are errors such as Can't locate File/Tail.pm in @INC when running imapsync then you need to install perl-File-Tail (in CentOS : yum install perl-File-Tail)

 #Keywords
 - Cross platform migration
 - Centos 6 to Centos 7